Nutmeg Pension review – Is it the best pension option?

 All four providers allow transfers from other providers, but PensionBee’s service goes a bit further as it will also help you locate and consolidate any pension savings you may have had in the past.
 This makes it stand out as a decent pension consolidation service, particularly as you can only get started by making a transfer.

 Nutmeg provides a simple to use and accessible service that lets you monitor performance whenever and wherever you want.
-It is an easy way for a pension saver to invest and forget, letting Nutmeg do the legwork by building and managing your portfolio.
+It is an easy way for a pension saver to invest and forget, either by selecting a fixed allocation portfolio or letting Nutmeg do the legwork by building and managing your portfolio.
 Its charges are in line with its competitors and has a much longer investment performance track record, generally outperforming many of its competitors (especially with its higher risk portfolios).
 However, Nutmeg will waive its management fees for the first 12 months* which undercuts anything its competitors are offering.

 If the Nutmeg pension is of interest then I suggest that you read our full Nutmeg review where I analyse Nutmeg's investment performance in detail and also looks at who should consider Nutmeg investments, what its customers are saying about its service and how safe it is to invest with Nutmeg.